colinta/StrangeCase/README.md

 ----

 * Add page processors, so that you could build a categories index page based on pages' category metadata.
-* Placing entries in .../config.yaml override parent configs, but i'd like to add a merging syntax similar to what we have in fbmvc (`key ?:`, `key !:`, `key -:` ...)
+* Placing entries in `**/config.yaml` override parent configs, but i'd like to add a merging syntax to the YAML, as a little DSL.